Making a Corporate Film »

 Distribution for the web is generally quicker and simpler because, in the most straight forward scenario, the master copy, encoded from the editor’s sequence, can be simply emailed to your web designer.
 However, depending on the amount of traffic you have coming to your site your server may not be able to cope.
 The good news is that, even if your server capacity is insufficient for the volume of traffic you have, there are now other options.
 Most of us have experienced the popular You Tube web site which hosts a huge variety of work and this is completely free to use (and there are many other free opportunities for free web video publishing).
 The downside of You Tube and similar is that the quality is not by any means the best available and there are now other companies who specialise in hosting video and who will achieve a much better result.
 Also, such sites can be integrated into your own site, so it gives the impression that they are hosted on your own web pages.
 In some cases you can subscribe to a multiple-video option in the form of a web-TV channel and/or a pay per view option.

 There are also many specialist companies who will delivery video by email.
 In the best cases, the videos are embedded into the email and can be seen as soon as the email opens.

 If you’ve spend a considerable amount of money on a substantial film about your company it is worth considering a proper launch.
 There are many small private cinemas around the country which would provide the basis of a novel networking experience.
 Or, alternatively, an in-house launch using a good quality projector can be morale boosting as well as entertaining.

 Cost of Corporate Film »

 The cost of corporate film does vary enormously because the type of outcome is potentially so varied.
-The cost of filming a training day and editing this down to DVD of, say an hour and a half, will probably cost much less than a four minute feature-commercial with professional actors filmed in several locations.
-So we can’t realistically put a price on ‘per minute’ of film.
+The cost of filming a training day and editing this down to DVD of, say an hour and a half, will probably cost much less than a four minute feature-commercial with professional actors filmed at several locations.
+Hence, we can’t realistically put a price on ‘per minute’ of film.